miku/grobidclient/README.md

         consolidate header
   -d string
-        input directory to scan for PDF, txt, or XML files -f string
+        input directory to scan for PDF, txt, or XML files -debug
+        use debug result writer, does not create any files -f string
         single input file to process
   -force